 Sit Facing a Room

 Always keep your bag close to you when dining or sitting anywhere.
 I always sit in the corner of a restaurant or against a wall facing the room with my bag beside me.
-By adopting this position, no one is able to approach me from behind to steal my possessions.
+By adopting this position, no one can approach me from behind to steal my possessions.
 If I cannot find a wall or corner, I wrap the carrying strap of the bag around my leg, so if someone tries to move it, I will immediately know.

 Photograph with Discretion

-If some regions (Central Asia and Middle East to name just two) it is illegal to photograph transport hubs including airports, train stations, bus terminals and the like.
+If some regions (Central Asia and the Middle East to name just two) it is illegal to photograph transport hubs including airports, train stations, bus terminals and the like.
 Furthermore, photographing important parts of transport infrastructure such as bridges or tunnels can be illegal in some countries.

 There are two universal photography prohibitions when you travel.
 The first one is never, ever photography a security checkpoint, whether that be an internal one within a country or at a border.
 The second one is to never, ever photograph an immigration checkpoint, such as the immigration area of an airport.
 Doing either of these could change the course of your holiday very quickly.